Nine stages of decay: In contemporary art

-The kusōzu of Kinbaku painter Seiu Ito (1882–1961) have been linked to the modern erotic grotesque style (エログロ).
-Fuyuko Matsui's recent "New Kusozu" series was inspired by the traditional painting genre, but also founded honestly on the reality of being a human being and a woman in the world today, intending to transcend a mere adaptation of a classical theme and truly realise a contemporary Kusouzu sequence.
+The kusōzu of Kinbaku painter Seiu Itou (1882–1961) have been linked to the modern erotic grotesque style (エログロ).
+Fuyuko Matsui's recent "New kusōzu" series was inspired by the traditional painting genre, but also founded honestly on the reality of being a human being and a woman in the world today, intending to transcend a mere adaptation of a classical theme and truly realise a contemporary kusōzu sequence.

 In poetry

 The nine stages of decay have featured as the subject of several Chinese and Japanese poems.
-In Japan there are two main poems, attributed to Kūkai (774 – 835), founder of Shingon Buddhism, and Su Tongpo (1037 – 1101), a Song dynasty politician.
+In Japan there are two main poems, attributed to Kuukai (774 – 835), founder of Shingon Buddhism, and Su Tongpo (1037 – 1101), a Song dynasty politician.

 The Su Tongpo poem links the impermanence of the human form to changing natural and seasonal imagery.
 For example, the second verse, distension, describes the deceased's hair becoming entangled with grass roots:

+In Literature

+Genshin, a Buddhist affiliated with Pure Land school, wrote the work Ōjōyōshū in which he put the kusōzu in a doctrinal and functional context for the purpose of contemplating the nine stages of decay in connection to the six paths that a being can reincarnate into.
+With his work he wanted to highlight the horrifying aspects of the existence within these realms.
+The kusōzu were chosen to represent the impure aspect of human existence as the impurity can be understood through the decay of a corpse.
+He states: "it is odorous and defiled [...].
+But, if it is seen, all desires [for the body] cease."

 Misogyny

-The nine stages of decay, and kusōzu in particular, have been described as a manifestation of the misogyny inherent to Buddhism, in that it situates women as mere objects of contemplation, reinforcing the belief that women have a lesser ability to achieve Buddhahood than men.
-During the edo period, such doctrines of the spiritual inferiority of women where used to indoctrinate the three obediances into women and girls.
+The nine stages of decay, and kusōzu in particular, have been described as a manifestation of the misogyny inherent to some schools of Buddhism, in which women are situated as mere objects of contemplation, reinforcing the belief that women have a lesser ability to achieve Buddhahood than men.
+During the edo period, such ideas of the spiritual inferiority of women were used to indoctrinate the three obediences into women and girls.
 This analysis has been criticised with reference to hongaku teachings that posit that women have Buddha nature precisely because of their impurity.
-The tales of Empress Danrin and Empress Kōmyō provide examples of women who willingly planned to expose their decaying bodies to the public as an act of Buddhist devotion, in the hope that "sentient beings in the Latter Days of the Buddhist Law should be awakened through exposure to the impure human condition."
+The tales of Empress Danrin and Empress Koumyou provide examples of women who willingly planned to expose their decaying bodies to the public as an act of Buddhist devotion, in the hope that "sentient beings in the Latter Days of the Buddhist Law should be awakened through exposure to the impure human condition."